dotnet9-templates/dotnet-9/README.md

 The 4 files in this lesson to pay attention to is WeatherForecast.cs, Program.cs, and launchSettings.json, and API.csproj

 == Starting at Section 2 Part 8. ==

+Make sure you have c# dev kit to create classes easier as a template.

+I changed the model name from Activity to Reactivy.

+in the model required keyword is used to ensure that the property is not null. even if the csproj is enabled for nullable...we do not want disabled in csproj.